 The bibliographic citation: The citations (bibliographic information - title, date, author, publisher, etc.) are formatted using APA style.

-The annotation: The annotations for each source are written in paragraph form, usually 3-7 sentences or 80-200 words.
+The annotations: The annotations for each source are written in paragraph form, usually 3-7 sentences or 80-200 words.

 Depending on your assignment your annotations will generally include the following: